 After about a half-hour snack break, we hopped back in the sled for our trip home.
-The trip back follows the same route as the way in, so Jac and I swapped spots to ensure we both got a chance at the front of the sled!
+The trip around follows the same route as the way in, so Jac and I swapped spots to ensure we both got a chance at the front of the sled!

 Even though we were on the same trail we took on the way in, the trip back was just as riveting the second time!
-Being pulled through the mountains by a team of adorable, strong dogs sure was a once in a lifetime experience.
+Being pulled through the mountains by a team of adorable, strong dogs sure was a once-in-a-lifetime experience.

 One of my favorite parts of our trip was hearing our musher control the dogs with her various commands, getting them to slow down, speed up, stop, and ensuring the lead dogs kept their team in line!

-Wrapping Up Our Epic Tour
+Wrapping Up Our Epic Dog Sledding Canmore Tour

-Though some regular pups may not like being caged up, Howling Dog Tours ensures their dogs are comfortable for the way home.
+Though some regular pups may not like being caged up, Howling Dog Tours ensures their dogs are comfortable on the way home.
 Allowing each dog to share a crate with their racing partner gives the dogs comfort, not to mention these dogs are happy to lie down after a big day’s work.

 With the dogs loaded into the trailer, we said our goodbyes to our wonderful musher, Tanya.
 We thought Tanya did an incredible job, so we grabbed her email address to send her a gratuity via e-transfer.
-If you are satisfied with your mushers’ hard work, a gratuity is always welcome in a service industry like dog sledding.
+If you are satisfied with your mushers’ hard work, a bonus is always welcome in a service industry like dog sledding.